grafana/loki/docs/configuration/README.md

 # disabled.
 [cache_lookups_older_than: <duration>]

-# Limit how long back data can be queries.
+# Limit how long back data can be queried.
 Default is disabled.
+# This should always be set to a value less than or equal to
+# what is set in `table_manager.retention_period`.
 [max_look_back_period: <duration>]
 ```